Wedding Venue Dietary Requirements: Complete Guide

 Clear communication about dietary requirements forms the cornerstone of a well-planned wedding menu.

-You'll want to establish effective channels for collecting this crucial information from your guests early in the planning process.
+You'll want to establish effective channels for collecting this crucial information from your guests as early in the planning process as possible.
 Start by incorporating detailed guest surveys and dietary checkboxes into your RSVP process, whether through traditional response cards or modern online platforms.
-Online survey tools like Google Forms provide an efficient method for gathering dietary requirements.
+Online survey tools, such as Google Forms, provide an efficient method for gathering dietary requirements.
 Ensure your guests feel comfortable sharing requirements by maintaining a welcoming and understanding tone in all communications.

 To streamline your guest communication process, implement these essential steps: